shimaore/wicked-credit/server.coffee.md

       (do seem ->

-which only need to be bound if the information was provided.
+which only needs to be bound if the information was provided.

         if source?